Topological Feature Vectors for Chatter Detection in Turning Processes: Experimental Setup and Signal Processing

 \subsection{Cutting tests}

 Figure~\ref{fig:experimental_setup} shows the experimental setup which features a Clasuing-Gamet $33$ cm ($13$ inch) engine lathe instrumented with three accelerometers.
 Two PCB 352B10 uniaxial accelerometers were used to measure the $x$ and $y$ accelerations of the boring rod, see Fig.~\ref{fig:experimental_setup}.
-These two accelerometers were mounted $3.81$ cm ($1.5$ inch) away from the cutting tool to keep them safe from the cutting debris.
+These uniaxial accelerometers have frequency range between 2 and $10000$ Hz and sensivity of 1.02 mV/(m/$s^{2}$).
+They were mounted $3.81$ cm ($1.5$ inch) away from the cutting tool to keep them safe from the cutting debris.
 Further, a PCB 356B11 triaxial accelerometer was attached to the tool holder with superglue.
-The acceleration signals were collected with a sample rate of $160$ kHz using an NI USB-6366 data acquisition box and Matlab's data acquisition toolbox, see Section~\ref{sec:Data_Processing} for more information on the applied signal processing.
+Triaxial accelerometer has frequency range between $2$ to $10000$ Hz for $y$ and $z$ axes and it has range of $2$ to $7000$ Hz for $x$ axis.
+It has also sensitivity of 1.02 mV/(m/$s^{2}$).
+The acceleration signals were collected with a sampling rate of $160$ kHz using Matlab's data acquisition toolbox and a NI USB-6356 data acquisition box, which has 8 analog inputs with 1.25MS/s/ch sampling rate and 16-bit resolution, see Section~\ref{sec:Data_Processing} for more information on the applied signal processing.

 The used cutting tool is a $0.04$ cm ($0.015$ inch) radius Titanium nitride coated insert which was attached to an S10R-SCLCR3S boring bar, where the latter is part of the Grizzly T10439 carbide insert boring bar set.
+This boring bar set uses the $80^{\circ}$ diamond cutting inserts and has negative $7^{\circ}$ end and side cutting angle.
+6061 aluminum cylindrical workpiece with Brinell hardness of 95 is used in the cutting tests.